15 Emergency Numbers You Need

 10. Bank Fraud Department

 It may seem strange to have the bank fraud department written as one of your emergency numbers, but it’s good to have.
 If you notice any unusual charges made to your bank card or checking account, you can call the number right away, have them freeze your accounts, and get a new debit card sent out.
-The number for this department varies from one bank to the next.
+The number for this department varies from one bank to another.
 The number is typically on the back of your debit or credit card.
 Please make a note of it before you need it.

 11. Children’s School